kivkivov/Celeste-Superdash-Resources/superdashmechanics.md

 Documenting notable mechanics in Superdash

 ### Demodash
-After demodashing, curving down causes you to uncrouch
+After demodashing, curving down causes you to uncrouch.